ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 ### Submit the workload.

-We'll use the Ray Job {ref}`Python SDK<ray-job-sdk>` to submit the xgboost workload:
+We'll use the {ref}`Ray Job Python SDK<ray-job-sdk>` to submit the XGBoost workload.

 ```{literalinclude} ../doc_code/xgboost_submit.py
 :language: python
 ```

 To submit the workload, run the above Python script.
-This script is available as a file in the Ray repository.
+The script is available in the Ray repository.

 ```shell
 # From the parent directory of cloned Ray master.